 Step 3: Submit your completed application.
 (If your course is not on the pre-approved list, all of the items required in Step 2 must accompany your application.)

-Step 4: Once you have submitted your application (and accompanying materials), check with Susan Carlton to see if your approval has gone through if the course was not on the pre-approved list.
+Step 4: Once you have submitted your application (and accompanying materials), check with Susan Parrott to see if your approval has gone through if the course was not on the pre-approved list.

 Step 5: Once you are certain your course has been approved and you have submitted your Summer School Application register for the course at the other school.

-Step 6: After you have completed the course you must have an official transcript sent to Susan Carlton in the Registrar’s Office.
+Step 6: After you have completed the course you must have an official transcript sent to Susan Parrott in the Registrar’s Office.